sambaiz/cdkbot/README.md

 - Event trigger: Issue comments and Pull requests

-After the first run, enable "Require status checks to pass before merging" in the branch protection rule (Recommended)
+After the first run, enable "Require status checks to pass before merging" in the branch protection rule to prevent merging before deploying (Recommended)

 ### cdkbot.yml

-Put `cdkbot.yml` at the repository root.
+Put `cdkbot.yml` at the repository root. cdkbot refer to the base branch so it's needed to be merged to apply the changes.

 ```
 cdkRoot: . # CDK directory path from repository root.